Realizing quantum optics in structured environments with giant atoms

 Considering a real-space sequence $g'(x_i)$ satisfying condition (1-4), its $k$-space coupling function is denoted as $G'(k)$, which is obtained from Eq.~(\ref{g_real_space}).
 To find the optimized real-space sequence, we define an objective function

-which can quantify the difference between the obtained $G'(k)$ and the target coupling function.
-In Eq.~(\ref{C_ms}) we introduce a weight function $w(k)$ to control the similarities for modes in different regimes.
-For simplicity, we assume $w(k)$ to be
+which can quantify the difference between obtained $G'(k)$ and the target coupling function.
+In Eq.~(\ref{C_ms}) we introduce a weight function $w(k)$ to control the similarities for modes in different regime regime.
+For simplicity, in this work we assume $w(k)$ to be

-Since the likehood between $G'(k)$ and $G^I(k)$ in the band gap regime is much more important, we set $w_1\gg w_0$ in Eq.~(\ref{C_ms}). \textbf{The optimization process minimizes $C_m$ by searching the possible functions $g(x_i)$ satisfying the constraint condition in Eq.~(\ref{constraint}).
+Since the similarity between $G'(k)$ and $G^I(k)$ in the band gap regime is much more important, we set $w_1\gg w_0$ in Eq.~(\ref{C_ms}).
+The optimization process minimizes $C_m$ by searching the possible functions $g(x_i)$ satisfying the constraint condition in Eq.~(\ref{constraint}).
 Note that the constraint conditions stated in Eq.~(\ref{constraint}) can be different, depending on problems studied and experimental setups employed.

 To simulate a band-gap environment, we set $k_d/k_0=1/15$, $L\simeq 17\lambda_0$, $\eta=0.1\lambda_0$, $N_{\text{max}}=30$, and $w_1=60w_0$, and the obtained coupling sequence $g(x_i)$ (of the same sign) is listed in Table~\ref{table1} of Appendix A. We employ the proposed optimization method by searching the sets $\{x_i, g(x_i)\}$.
-The optimized $G_k$ is depicted in Fig.~\ref{fig3s}(a), and the enlarged plot around the band gap is in Fig.~\ref{fig3s}(b).
-We find that the number of points is reduced as $N=28$, and the remnant non-zero coupling in gap area is decreased below $10^{-4}G_0$, which is much weaker than those in Fig.~\ref{fig1s}(c).
-Specially, $G_k$ varies slightly with $k$ for the modes outside the band gap, and the dc part (around $k\simeq0$) will strongly couple to the giant atom because the $g(x_i)$'s signs are the same [see Fig.~\ref{fig3s}(a)].
+The optimized $G_k$ is depicted in Fig.~\ref{fig4m}(a), and the enlarged plot around the band gap is in Fig.~\ref{fig4m}(b).
+We find that the number of points is reduced as $N=28$, and the remnant non-zero coupling in gap area is decreased below $10^{-4}G_0$, which is much weaker than those in Fig.~\ref{fig2m}(c).
+Specially, $G_k$ varies slightly with $k$ for the modes outside the band gap, and the dc part (around $k\simeq0$) will strongly couple to the giant atom because the $g(x_i)$'s signs are the same [see Fig.~\ref{fig4m}(a)].